YYY-TEAM/tyler-dl/README.md

 # README

 This script lets you download [courses from Tyler McGinnis](https://learn.tylermcginnis.com/courses/), as permitted by the [Terms of use](https://learn.tylermcginnis.com/p/terms).
 You need a valid subscription.

 Just provide username and password, and choose a course to download from the menue.
-Optionally you can choose a target directory, where your text and video files will be stored.
+Optionally you can choose a target directory, where your text and video files will be stored, and full HD as quality of the downloaded video (default: 720p).

 ### Available courses